jamespatrickmanning/animate_drifters/README.md

 Modified by JiM in Dec 2018 while animating 2018 Cape Cod Bay drifters.

+Modified by Jim in July 2019 to add the "pltsst.py" option with satellite SST background

 As of this time, may require our homegrown "basemap" module but those lines are not necessary